practicalli/clojure-web-services/docs/projects/status-monitor-deps/debugging-requests.md

 > `:repl/rebel` is defined in the user level configuration [practicalli/clojure-deps-edn](https://github.com/practicalli/clojure-deps-edn)

+!!!
+HINT "Hotload libraries into a running REPL"
+    [Clojure CLI Hotload Libraries](https://practical.li/clojure/clojure-cli/repl-reloaded/#hotload-libraries) can add libraries to the class path without having to restart the REPL

 ## Require the `ring.handler.dump` namespace

 Require the `ring.handler.dump` namespace in the `ns` form of `practicalli.status-monitor-server` namespace and refer the specific `handle-dump` function.

 ```clojure